Water Drops - Connecting Three Valves

 For the ultimate challenge use your StopShot system to get three different color drops to collide.
 This is not an easy feat but it does make for some unusual images.
 Once you have worked through getting double drop collisions and two color collisions this makes for a great challenge.
 The alignment of the valves is critical for this and some patience is definitely required but the results are worth it.

+The above image was taken with a StopShot controller, it was captured before the StopShot Studio was introduced.
+If I was to do it over again I would absolutely use the StopShot Studio.
+However, it is still worth a walk through on how this image was created with the StopShot.
 StopShot has 3 outputs and one of those needs to control the flash so how do we get one StopShot to control 3 valves?
-In order to get this to work with three valves one of the channels will have to do double duty.
+In order to get this to work with three valves one of the triggers will have to do double duty and fire two water valves.
 The images on this page were taken by connecting the first valve (blue) up to Trigger 1, and the other two valves up to Trigger 2, leaving the flash to be controlled by Trigger 3.
 The distance between the second and third drops is controlled by physical height between the two valves.
 You can see the setup show below.

 A Couple of Options for Control Over Each Valve?

-The most elegant way to get complete control over 3 or even more valves is to use the new StopShot Studio.
-It ha 12 outputs that can be configured any way you like.
+The most elegant way to get complete control over 3 or even more valves is to use the new StopShot Studio, the StopShot Studio is also much easier to operate as it uses the computer as the user interface.
+It also has 12 outputs that can be configured any way you like.
 You can find more information about the StopShot Studio here.

-If you want to control 3 valves and have complete independent control over all of the valve timing it is possible to do this with two StopShot controllers.
-The first controller takes care of the timing for the three water valves and the second StopShot take care of flash and/or camera timing.
+While it is not nearly as economical as a StopShot Studio controller, independent control over all three valves can be accomplished with two StopShot controllers.
+Before the StopShot Studio was introduced we had a surprising number of customers do this.
+The first controller takes care of the timing for the three water valves and the second StopShot takes care of flash and/or camera timing.
 There is no wires required between the two controllers as the mini beam sensor can be connected to the second controller and the drops will act as the link between the controllers.
 This method will allow for complete control over all of the devices.

 Construction Details for the Water Valve Fixture

 We have received many requests for the plans to the above fixture so here are the details.
-I'm going to apologize now to all of our European customers but all of the dimensions will be in inches.
+If this is something you just want to purchase you can find a complete water drop stand in our store.
+I'm going to apologize now to all of our European customers but all of the dimensions are in inches.
 Here is the cut list for th pieces you will need to build the fixture.
 The 3 valve fixture pictured above is made from standard 1x lumber, except the Siphon support which was made from 3/4" Plywood.

 Legs (x4) - 3/4" x 1 1/4" x 27"